 x t = α t x t − 1 + 1 − α t ϵ t − 1 = α t ( α t − 1 x t − 2 + 1 − α t − 1 ϵ t − 2 ) + 1 − α t ϵ t − 1 = α t α t − 1 x t − 2 + α t 1 − α t − 1 ϵ t − 2 + 1 − α t ϵ t − 1 ⏟ w 1 . \begin{aligned}\mathbf{x}_{t}&=\sqrt{\alpha_t}\mathbf{x}_{t-1}+\sqrt{1-\alpha_t}\boldsymbol{\epsilon}_{t-1}\\&=\sqrt{\alpha_t}(\sqrt{\alpha_{t-1}}\mathbf{x}_{t-2}+\sqrt{1-\alpha_{t-1}}\boldsymbol{\epsilon}_{t-2})+\sqrt{1-\alpha_t}\boldsymbol{\epsilon}_{t-1}\\&=\sqrt{\alpha_t\alpha_{t-1}}\mathbf{x}_{t-2}+\underbrace{\sqrt{\alpha_t}\sqrt{1-\alpha_{t-1}}\boldsymbol{\epsilon}_{t-2}+\sqrt{1-\alpha_t}\boldsymbol{\epsilon}_{t-1}}_{\mathbf{w}_1}.\end{aligned} x t = α t x t − 1 + 1 − α t ϵ t − 1 = α t ( α t − 1 x t − 2 + 1 − α t − 1 ϵ t − 2 ) + 1 − α t ϵ t − 1 = α t α t − 1 x t − 2 + w 1 α t 1 − α t − 1 ϵ t − 2 + 1 − α t ϵ t − 1 .
 The new covariance is

 E [ w 1 w 1 T ] = [ ( α t 1 − α t − 1 ) 2 + ( 1 − α t ) 2 ] I = [ α t ( 1 − α t − 1 ) + 1 − α t ] I = [ 1 − α t α t − 1 ] I . \begin{aligned}\mathbb{E}[\mathbf{w}_{1}\mathbf{w}_{1}^{T}]&=[(\sqrt{\alpha_{t}}\sqrt{1-\alpha_{t-1}})^{2}+(\sqrt{1-\alpha_{t}})^{2}]\mathbf{I}\\&=[\alpha_t(1-\alpha_{t-1})+1-\alpha_t]\mathbf{I}=[1-\alpha_t\alpha_{t-1}]\mathbf{I}.\end{aligned} E [ w 1 w 1 T ] = [( α t 1 − α t − 1 ) 2 + ( 1 − α t ) 2 ] I = [ α t ( 1 − α t − 1 ) + 1 − α t ] I = [ 1 − α t α t − 1 ] I .
-We can show that the recursion is updated to become a linear combination of x t − 2 \mathbf{x}_{t-2} x t − 2 and a noise vector ϵ t − 2 : \boldsymbol\epsilon_t-2: ϵ t − 2 :
+We can show that the recursion is updated to become a linear combination of x t − 2 \mathbf{x}_{t-2} x t − 2 ϵ t − 2 : \boldsymbol\epsilon_t-2: ϵ t − 2 :

 x t = α t α t − 1 x t − 2 + 1 − α t α t − 1 ϵ t − 2 = α t α t − 1 α t − 2 x t − 3 + 1 − α t α t − 1 α t − 2 ϵ t − 3 = ⋮ = ∏ i = 1 t α i x 0 + 1 − ∏ i = 1 t α i ϵ 0 . \begin{aligned}\mathbf{x}_{t}&=\sqrt{\alpha_{t}\alpha_{t-1}}\mathbf{x}_{t-2}+\sqrt{1-\alpha_{t}\alpha_{t-1}}\boldsymbol{\epsilon}_{t-2}\\&=\sqrt{\alpha_{t}\alpha_{t-1}\alpha_{t-2}}\mathbf{x}_{t-3}+\sqrt{1-\alpha_{t}\alpha_{t-1}\alpha_{t-2}}\boldsymbol{\epsilon}_{t-3}\\&=\vdots\\&=\sqrt{\prod_{i=1}^t\alpha_i}\mathbf{x}_0+\sqrt{1-\prod_{i=1}^t\alpha_i}\boldsymbol{\epsilon}_0.\end{aligned} x t = α t α t − 1 x t − 2 + 1 − α t α t − 1 ϵ t − 2 = α t α t − 1 α t − 2 x t − 3 + 1 − α t α t − 1 α t − 2 ϵ t − 3 = ⋮ = i = 1 ∏ t α i x 0 + 1 − i = 1 ∏ t α i ϵ 0 .
-So, if we define α ‾ t = ∏ i = 1 t α i \overline{\alpha}_t=\prod_{i=1}^t\alpha_i α t = ∏ i = 1 t α i , we can show that
+So, if we define α ‾ t = ∏ i = 1 t α i \overline{\alpha}_t=\prod_{i=1}^t\alpha_i α t = ∏ i = 1 t α i

 x t = α ‾ t x 0 + 1 − α ‾ t ϵ 0 . \mathbf{x}_{t}=\sqrt{\overline{\alpha}_{t}}\mathbf{x}_{0}+\sqrt{1-\overline{\alpha}_{t}}\epsilon_{0}. x t = α t x 0 + 1 − α t ϵ 0 .
-In other words, the distribution q ϕ ( x t ∣ x 0 ) q_{\boldsymbol{\phi}}(\mathbf{x}_{t}|\mathbf{x}_{0}) q ϕ ( x t ∣ x 0 ) is
+In other words, the distribution q ϕ ( x t ∣ x 0 ) q_{\boldsymbol{\phi}}(\mathbf{x}_{t}|\mathbf{x}_{0}) q ϕ ( x t ∣ x 0 )

 x t ∼ q ϕ ( x t ∣ x 0 ) = N ( x t ∣ α ‾ t x 0 , ( 1 − α ‾ t ) I ) . \mathbf{x}_t\sim q_{\boldsymbol{\phi}}(\mathbf{x}_t|\mathbf{x}_0)=\mathcal{N}(\mathbf{x}_t\:|\:\sqrt{\overline{\alpha}_t}\mathbf{x}_0,\:(1-\overline{\alpha}_t)\mathbf{I}). x t ∼ q ϕ ( x t ∣ x 0 ) = N ( x t ∣ α t x 0 , ( 1 − α t ) I ) .